boolean-uk/java-fundamentals-loops-workshop/README.md

 ## Definite Loops - Counted

-In JavaScript you encountered for loops which allow your code to run a specific number of times before moving on.
+For loops allow your code to run a specific number of times before moving on.
 The basic code for a for loop looks like this:

 ```java
 public void outputNumbers() {